Raymondbamigboye/dodo_ikire/README.md

 git clone github repo code

-New branch: after creation you run this command once on it : git push --ser-upstream origin main/master
+New branch: after creation you run this command once on it : git push --set-upstream origin main/master